 - Weak and brittle nails

-If you’re concerned about your calcium intake or are experiencing symptoms of calcium deficiency, it’s important to book an appointment with your GP, who’ll be able to advise you on the best next steps.
+If you’re concerned about your calcium intake or experiencing symptoms of calcium deficiency, it’s important to book an appointment with your GP to get advice on the best next steps.

 Final thoughts…

-Calcium is an essential mineral needed to keep our bodies running smoothly.
-As we know, calcium plays a vital role in bone health, so staying on top of our calcium intake can also help to protect us against conditions like osteoporosis.
+Calcium is an essential mineral to keep our bodies running smoothly.
+As we know, calcium plays an essential role in bone health, so staying on top of our calcium intake can also help to protect us against conditions like osteoporosis.

-But there are various other benefits too, as calcium is also important for oral health, blood pressure, and healthy weight loss.
+There are various other benefits, too, as calcium is also important for oral health, blood pressure, and healthy weight loss.

-For further reading, head over to the diet and nutrition section of our website.
-Here, you’ll find vitamin and mineral guides on everything from vitamins A, C, and K, to manganese and potassium.
+For further reading, head over to our diet and nutrition section.
+Here, you’ll find vitamin and mineral guides on everything from vitamin A, C, and K to manganese and potassium.
 And to find out more about osteoporosis, check out the ROS website.